 Specific to the country of Vietnam, this game-type uses a total of 168 tiles, with added Jokers and bonus tiles, though certain areas have been known to add even more duplicates of Jokers for quicker games.

-Includes extra tiles, bringing the tile total to 168, one of the highest among all Mahjong styles.
+In Thailand the game Includes extra tiles, bringing the tile total to 168, one of the highest among all Mahjong styles.
 These extra tiles include Jokers for use as wild tiles.

-Arguably more of an artform, there are different versions such as Shisen-Sho and Solitaire Mahjong.
+Arguably more of an art form, there are different versions such as Shisen-Sho and Solitaire Mahjong.
 These games are not competitive, and instead single-player.
 The player has to remove tiles in pairs to clear the board of all tiles arranged in special shapes.

 Mah Jongg Gallery